History of Canberra: Transport

 The unnecessary use of the private car for commuting purposes will be discouraged.
 Any shortfall in peak hour road capacity or parking space will be offset by the provision of improved public transport facilities.
 The provision of car parking in the main centres will be maintained at the minimum necessary to protect the environment and promote public transport usage.

 The policy encouraged medium density housing close to employment centres and along major transport routes, employment centres adjacent to public transport terminals to reduce the need for excessive travel, and promoted cycling as a transport mode.
 In other ways it was conventional for the time - the construction of elevated walkways to separate pedestrians from vehicles.
-It represented an "end to the policy of provision of road and parking space on a scale designed to eliminate congestion" and made a commitment to transition from the private transport dominated system.
+It represented an "end to the policy of provision of road and parking space on a scale designed to eliminate congestion" and planned a transition from transport dominated by private cars.

 In 1976, a report title 'Intertown Public Transport: Alternatives for Canberra' was published.
 This documented the view of a task-force that a conventional priority bus system was preferred foreseeable future ("i.e the next 5 - 10 years"), and that no non-conventional (automated) public transport system was recommended in the near future.
 It did make a recommendation to reserve a corridor for a grade-separated alignment in the future.

-The Canberra Short Term Transport Planning Study, commissioned to assess whether the new policy direction was achievable, was commenced in October 1975 (one month before the dismissal of the Whitlam government) and concluded in December 1976.
-The 1977 Canberra Short Term Transport Planning Study Report indicated no highway construction was warranted solely by off-peak demands estimated for 1982.
-This study demonstrated that increased congestion and better public transport would provide superior economic and environmental outcomes.
+The Canberra Short Term Transport Planning Study, commissioned to assess whether the new policy direction was achievable, was commenced in October 1975 and concluded in December 1976.
+The analysis conducted in the 1977 Canberra Short Term Transport Planning Study Report indicated that no new highway construction was required to accommodate off-peak traffic demand forecast in 1982.
 An earlier 1976 paper was also published.

-As early as 1977, ACTION boasted that it was providing 15-min all-day services to 27 Canberra suburbs.
-Canberra was a pioneer of the timed-transfer bus system, and was even cited as a model in a 1981 study for the US Department of Transportation.
+In 1977, ACTION said it was providing 15 minute bus frequencies to 27 suburbs all-day.
+Canberra was a pioneer of the timed-transfer bus system, and was cited as a model in a 1981 study for the US Department of Transportation.
 A map of a theoretical bus station was presented based on Woden Interchange.